-But where road trips really shine are flexibility and spontaneity.
+Road trips have a lot of advantages for photographers versus other types of travel, but where they really shine are flexibility and spontaneity.
 You are on your own schedule.
 If the sunset is transforming into a show-stopping event, you can wait for it.
 If you discover a scenic trail meandering through an old-growth forest, you can spend the rest of the day photographing it.
-On my recent trip to Redwood National Park, I found a trail along a creek that looked promising for photography.
+On a trip to Redwood National Park, I found a trail along a creek that looked promising for photography.
 I thought I would spend an hour photographing the area.
 Instead, I spent five hours shooting delicate bracken ferns, stately redwoods and orange tiger lilies.

 Below are some tips to make your photography road trip a success.
 I’ve also detailed some of the best stretches of U.S. highway for photography.
 No need to make plane reservations.
 When you have the time, just fill up the tank, load up the car and hit the road!

 The biggest question is what are you going to drive?
 Fuel economy, cargo space, dependability and off-road ability are important considerations for your vehicle.
 I have a photography friend who loves driving his Toyota Prius on long trips.
 He gets huge points for fuel economy; not many vehicles will beat 50-plus miles on the highway, and lower emissions is better for the environment.
 But when it comes to space and off-road driving, the Prius is very limited.